Rosa Cobo Bedía: Career and research

-Cobo was founder and first director of the Interdisciplinary Seminar on Feminist Studies of the University of A Coruña between 2000 and 2003.
-She also directed the Master program on Gender and Equality Policies from 2005 to 2008.
+Cobo was the founder and first director of the Interdisciplinary Seminar on Feminist Studies of the University of A Coruña between 2000 and 2003.
+She also directed the Master's program on Gender and Equality Policies from 2005 to 2008.
 Her main line of research is feminist theory and the sociology of gender.
 She has been a member of the Advisory Team of the Women and Science Unit (UMYC) of the Ministry of Education in the General Secretariat of Scientific and Technological Policy.
 In 2008, she was an advisor to the Ministry of Equality.
 She has taught courses and conferences on gender sociology and feminist theory in Spain and in different countries of Latin America.
 She directed a project on Prostitution and Public Policies funded by the Institute for Women.
-She directs the course on the History of Feminist Theory at the University of A Coruña, and a master's degree in Equality and Equity in the Development of Cooperation at the University of Vic - Central University of Catalonia.
+She directs the course on the History of Feminist Theory at the University of A Coruña, and holds a master's degree in Equality and Equity in the Development of Cooperation at the University of Vic - Central University of Catalonia.

+According to Graciela Atencio in a 2024 interview, Cobo "holds a prominent place in Spanish feminist thought and balances essay writing with academic research, teaching, and lecturing across various fields."